g-ab/g-ab/README.md

 Hey weirdos!,

 I’m @g-ab, a human interested in art stuff, music and the internet.
-<br>I design cool stuff for people and brands and I'm a typography nerd 🤓
+<br>I design apps, brands and I'm a typography nerd 🤓

 See you in the cyberspace